rubailly/visa-apiMicroservice/README.md

 __PushFundsTransactions POST__

-This API pushes(credits) funds to a recipient's Visa account.
+This API credits(pushes) funds to a recipient's Visa account by initiating a financial message called an Original Credit Transaction(OCT).

+This is initiated for a single transaction.

 __PushFundsTransactions GET__